butterrsoft/GyrSync/README.md

 |:---|:---|:---|:---|:---|:---|
 | Passes | Per prev. mode | Per prev. mode | 15/25/31kHz | 15/25/31kHz | 15/25/31kHz |

-**Mode CS** - sync output method table: (H-/C-sync on Pin 13, V-sync on Pin 14 of the female DB15 output.
+➕ **Mode CS** - sync output method table: (H-/C-sync on Pin 13, V-sync on Pin 14 of the female DB15 output.
 Flip refers to the input sync polarity.
 Sync must be in range, still)
 | Method | M1 (default) | M2 | M3 | M4 | M5 | M6 | M7 |
 |:---|:---|:---|:---|:---|:---|:---|:---|
 | Pin13 | Csync | Csync | Csync (no serr.) | pass | flip | pass | flip |
 | Pin14 | block | pass | pass | pass | pass | flip | flip |

-**Mode ED** - moves the h-pos and h-size in the EDID.
+➕ **Mode ED** - moves the h-pos and h-size in the EDID.
 This affects all DTD’s over the current profile, not per-mode.
 Hit “Detect” under Windows Display Settings to see any changes, or hot plug dongle while USB-powered.

-**Mode H** - moves h-pos.
+➕ **Mode H** - moves h-pos.
 May jitter as the AVR is only granular to 50ns.
 Better to adjust the source, the CRT, or use Mode ED.

-**Mode V** - moves v-pos.
+➕ **Mode V** - moves v-pos.

-**Mode FO** - field-offset. (!).
+➕ **Mode FO** - field-offset!
 Interlaced only.
 Moves the odd field up and down vs the even field, to adjust flicker.
-I really wanted to try this, and YMMV.
+I really wanted to try this, and it works, though YMMV.

-### EDID
+## EDID
 Extended Display Identification Data.
 Your OS reads it from any monitor and then sends the video mode the monitor asked for.
 The Gyr sync transmits 15kHz, 25kHz and 31kHz modes based on how you set it.
 Modern OS’s are finicky, won’t do interlaced, but *should* grab the base 240p mode from the 15kHz DTD’s and simply display it.
 Or 384p/480p depending on what you set.
 Wait for the green LED on the Gyrsync before plugging in your CRT.

 **Troubleshooting EDID**